Bluefinger/nailpit/CONTRIBUTING.md

 ## Where to go from here?

 Still interested in contributing?
 Check out the [roadmap here](https://github.com/Bluefinger/nailpit/issues/2) if you need a high-level view of what the goals are and what needs to be worked on.
 That should give you a general idea of what the state of the project is and what to take on in terms of tasks.

+## But why no AI?

+As the maintainer of this project, I expect any and all contributors to truly understand the code they are contributing.
+What does it do?
+What are the pros of the approach?
+What are the cons and trade-offs?
+I am not expecting super high quality code, but I am expecting code that has been crafted with full understanding of that implementation.
+This has benefits for both myself a maintainer and for you as a contributor:

+1. Code that is understood is more easily maintained.
+Knowing what are the edge-cases helps narrow down sources of bugs and providing suitable fixes, and also allows for future work to be planned around the provided code.
+2. Code that is understood is less likely to need to be constantly refactored, reducing churn and tech-debt.
+3. Code that is understood is easier to write accurate documentation for, and provide examples for.
+And during code review, you'll be able to explain what you've done more confidently.

+By using an AI/LLM to generate the code, you are trading this understanding for speed and convenience.
+But for Open Source software, what matters more is providing code that others can understand and maintain.
+You might contribute a feature, but that feature will then need to be maintained by myself and others in the future, so ensuring everything is clear and well documented is of vital importance.
+If you can't code a feature without the assistance of an AI tool, then you can't code with any level of understanding.
+But it isn't hard to do so!
+It just might take longer (and you might learn a few things in the process by doing so).

+Other reasons for not wanting AI/LLM generated contributions is for legal reasons (questions regarding copyright & licensing violations on data which these models are trained on), and ethical reasons (such as the power consumption and exorbitant water requirements these models require).
+Best to avoid all that by just not accepting AI/LLM generated contributions.